 Automating the ACE-V process

-The Gemalto ACE-V Manager software provides an intuitive, logical system that organizes by case and records notes, evidence and annotations.
+The Thales Cogent ACE-V Manager software provides an intuitive, logical system that organizes by case and records notes, evidence and annotations.

 With advanced enhancement capabilities built into the program and the ability to integrate with ABIS systems, ACE-V Manager enables forensic departments to manage cases with consistency and efficiency.